mattermost/mattermost-developer-documentation/site/content/integrate/slash-commands/custom/_index.md

     text=asd&
     token=okwexkjpe7ygb8eq1ww58t483w&
     user_id=aoa1agao6t8fmx3ikt1j9w5ybw&
-    user_name=somename
+    user_name=somename&
-    channel_mentions=["saepe-5", "aut-8"]
+    channel_mentions=["saepe-5", "aut-8"]&
-    channel_mentions_ids=["r3j6sby343fpfdxcbwqg95rfsa", "ehjj46yk7ifptr5bpfb966s6mc"]
+    channel_mentions_ids=["r3j6sby343fpfdxcbwqg95rfsa", "ehjj46yk7ifptr5bpfb966s6mc"]&
-    user_mentions=["aaron.peterson", "aaron.medina"]
+    user_mentions=["aaron.peterson", "aaron.medina"]&
     user_mentions_ids=["q5s3b7xzgprp5eid8h66j9epsy", "czwmumrmw7dfxecww7qibkkoor"]
     ```

    If your integration sends back a JSON response, make sure it returns the `application/json` content-type.

 9. Add a configurable *MATTERMOST_TOKEN* variable to your application and set it to the **Token** value from step 7.
-This value will be used by your application to confirm the HTTP POST or GET request came from Mattermost.
+This value will be used by your application to confirm the HTTP `POST` or `GET` request came from Mattermost.
-10. To have your application post a message back to `town-square`, it can respond to the HTTP POST request with a JSON response such as:
+10. To have your application post a message back to `town-square`, it can respond to the HTTP `POST` request with a JSON response such as:

     ```
     {"response_type": "in_channel", "text": "